WED-2023/assignment2-319123048_318969177_assignment2/README.md

 ## Over View

-The game combines the Pac-Man theme with classic shooting mechanics.
+This website is a game combines the Pac-Man theme with classic shooting game.
 The player controls Pac-Man using the keyboard and shoots bullets to defeat enemy ghosts.

 ## Features
 **Registration and Login** - A system that stores players and scores using localStorage.